Our School Ambassadors.

 Pupil Voice is important for children to be fairly represented and consulted about what happens in their school life, learning / curriculum and enjoyment.

-In a democratic way, each class votes for 2 class representatives, to be part of the School Council.
-The Council ideally meet once a week (Wednesdays) when possible.
+In a democratic way, each class votes for 2 class ambassadors.
+We ideally meet once a week (Wednesdays) when possible.
 The meetings are to discuss business, share ideas and agree actions that will be shared back in class.

 Currently, the four actions are...